PassiveModding/MeddleTools/README.md

 Meddle exported PNG files are exported using the Highest Mip level for the texture, therefore dynamic mip levels are not achievable

 ## Animated materials
 Lightshaft and bguvscroll materials can be animated in-game.
-This is not currently supported as it is rather difficult to animate these for rendering.
+This is not fully supported as it is rather difficult to animate these for rendering.
 It is technically feasable but would require significantly more reverse engineering of these shaders to get something accurate which can be translated to frame-based instead of time-based in blender.

 ## Unsupported shaders
 Some shaders are not yet supported.
 If you wish to get support them, please attempt to recreate them yourself and make a pull request or submit an issue with your research.
 It is extremely time consuming to reverse engineer in-game shaders and any support is welcome.